CarlosLF/P5_Vehicle_Detection/README.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+![alt text][image3]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and the final parameters were choosed based on the accuracy of the SVM classifier.
+I teste the classifier with different images and get the best results with the Ycrbcr color space, and the HOG parameters `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using

+svc = LinearSVC()
+svc.fit(X_train, y_train)

+The code is in cell 10 of the IPhyton notebook.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to start with a single scale of 1.5 and ystart= 400, ystop= 656

 ![alt text][image3]

+But then I use three different scales (detect_vehicles2), the first was

+ystart = 400
+ystop = 656
+scale = 1.5

+The second was

+ystart = 400
+ystop = 500
+scale = 1

+And the last one was

+ystart = 400
+ystop = 700
+scale = 2

+The results of the each searchs is added to box_list.

+In addition, I also use deque to store the heat matrix of the last 10 frames, these matrices are averaged to compute the heat and reject outliers.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on thre scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---